 The contemporary guinea pig is native to South America, and especially the Andes region.
 They came from a species called “Restless Cavy” or Cavia Cutleri.”
 Guinea pigs were given this name as they sleep with their eyes wide open.

 Also, guinea pigs reside in family groups on rocky areas and grassland savannas.
 They don’t like digging, so they mostly live on the surface.
 Nonetheless, they’ll utilize the abandoned holes of other animals, as well as cracks in rocks.

 The babies of wild guinea pigs are born outdoors since they don’t nest.
 Therefore, they’re more enhanced as compared to the young ones of other gnawers.
 These young ones are born with eyes wide open.
 They’re full of fur and move fast.

-These are character attributes that were passed directly on to their domesticated offsprings.
+These are character attributes that were passed directly on to their domesticated offspring.
 Although they look similar to our well-known Guinea friends, they don’t have a wide variety of colors and types that we know of.
-They’re similar to rabbits and wild rats in that they’re usually greyish brown and sleek-haired.
+They’re similar to rabbits and wild rats in that they’re usually greyish-brown and sleek-haired.

 How Were Guinea Pigs Domesticated?